Keith Elliot Greenberg: Career

-In December 2010, St. Martin's Press released Love Hurts, the story of the Caffey family murder in rural Texas and Greenberg's second true-crime book for the publisher.
-His first was Perfect Beauty, about a murder in Ohio.
+In 2015, Too Fast To Live, Too Young To Die, about the death of James Dean and the cult that surrounds it was published by Hal Leonard/Applause Books.
+Scheduled for release that year was an autobiography of former WWE Champion, The Iron Sheik to be published by ECW Press; however, its publication was cancelled.
+Pro Wrestling Stories opined that the book was the greatest unpublished treasure in wrestling journalism.

 In 2017, his third St. Martins true-crime book, Killing for You about a crime in Orange County, California, was released.

-In 2015, two of his books were scheduled to be published, Too Fast To Live, Too Young To Die, about the death of James Dean, and the cult that surrounds it (Hal Leonard/Applause Books), and an autobiography of former WWE Champion, The Iron Sheik (ECW Press).
-The Sheik book was cancelled.
-Those who read it have called the book the greatest unpublished treasure in wrestling journalism.

 In January, 2018, the Toronto Star listed Best Seat in the House: My Life in the Jeff Healey Band, co-authored by Greenberg and former Jeff Healey Band drummer Tom Stephen, as one of its top five music book recommendations.
-The Toronto Globe and Mail described the book as "240 beer-soaked...and debauched pages."
+The Globe and Mail described the book as "240 beer-soaked...and debauched pages."

 His 2019 book, Where You Goin' With That Gun in Your Hand?
 The True Crime Blotter of Rock 'n' Roll, published by Backbeat, profiles 21 deaths related to the music industry.

 His book, Too Sweet: Inside the Indie Wrestling Revolution, was released in 2020 by ECW Press.

 While writing the "Colour Commentary" column in the publication, Inside the Ropes Wrestling Magazine in 2021, he began writing his next book for ECW Press, Follow the Buzzards: Pro Wrestling in the Age of COVID-19.